Leko/WEB-EGG/content/blog/review-live-project-by-manning/index.md

 > what is liveProject?
 >
 > 1. real projects for real learning
 >    liveProjects are based on real-world challenges.
-You’ll have peers for support , and you’ll get free access to books and videos from Manning.com.
+You’ll have peers for support , and you’ll get free access to books and videos from Manning.com
 >
 > 2. hands-on experience
 >    You’ll solve practical problems, write working code, and analyze real data.
-As you know, the best way to master a subject is by creating something that works.
+As you know, the best way to master a subject is by creating something that works
 >
 > 3. build cutting-edge skills
 >    Learn technology so new you’ve only read about it, and bring new skills to your team.
-Boost your career by staying ahead of the curve.
+Boost your career by staying ahead of the curve
 >
 > &mdash; [liveProject - premium training by Manning](https://liveproject.manning.com/)